Ride-sharing driver kidnapped at gunpoint, forced to go on crimespree

-TAMPA - A Cape Coral driver sharing-driver reevaluating his safety after a Tampa driver was kidnapped at gunpoint.
+TAMPA - A Cape Coral driver sharer is reevaluating his safety after a Tampa driver was kidnapped at gunpoint.

 Tampa Police are investigating a terrifying kidnapping and robbery of a Lyft driver that lasted 11 hours.

-"That would have been heart wrenching to consider 11 hours worried like that and not knowing what to do," said Patrick McHenry, Cape Coral Uber driver.
+"That would have been heart wrenching to consider 11 hours worried like that and not knowing what to do," said Patrick McHenry, a Cape Coral Uber driver.

 According to police, the victim was forced to drive four suspects around Hillsborough and Polk Counties while they committed numerous retail thefts and narcotic drugs law violations.